tonik173/behaviortree-example/README.md

 # change directory to demo, where demo is the name of the example
 cd behavior-tree-cpp/<demo>
 mkdir build
-# On WSL, I had to run the cmake command the first time with <sudo>.
-Someone knows how to fix this?
+# On WSL, I had to run the cmake command the first time with <sudo> and then again without <sudo>.
+# Someone knows how to fix this?
 cmake -S ./src -B ./build
 cd build
 make